korchasa/severin/documents/design.md

 - **Integration:**
   - All agents receive `SystemInfo` instance, `FactsStorage`, and `CostCalculator` for contextual awareness and cost tracking in prompts.
+  - All LLM API calls wrapped with retry mechanism for resilience against transient failures.
   - Telegram handlers use `MainAgent.processUserQuery()` which returns `{text, cost}`; cost displayed in responses.
   - Scheduler uses `AuditTask.auditMetrics()` + `DiagnoseTask.diagnose()` with terminal tool access.